The Hive Mind is a Single Reinforcement Learning Agent: Simulations

-$\dot \pi$ being the update "speed" and $v^{\pi}$ being bounded between 0 and 1.
-The MRD speed is thus greater than the TRD speed.
-Empirically, we observe that MRD converges faster than TRD, especially when the $q^{\pi}_a$'s are close to 0, as seen in the first column of Figure ~\ref{fig:RL_nb_small}.
-Whereas, when the $q^{\pi}_a$'s are near 1 there is no visible difference (as $v^{\pi} \approx 1$).
-By extension, this also implies that MCL (for small $\alpha$), B-MCL (for large batch size), and WVR (for large population) have convergence rates $\geq$ CL, B-CL, and VR respectively. \\ \textit{\textbf{Population experiments with VR and WVR follow TRD and MRD respectively for large populations.}} It can be seen in Figure \ref{fig:pop_exp} that both VR and WVR follow TRD and MRD respectively when the population size is large.
-See supplementary Sec.
-A.2 for other environments.
-As soon as the population shrinks, VR and WVR start deviating from the analytical solution.
-Similar to the RL experiments, WVR performs poorly in comparison to VR for small population sizes. \\ Finally, from the discussions related to batched RL updates and population experiments, we empirically validate Proposition~\ref{prop:taylor} and Proposition~\ref{prop:maynard}.
+$\dot \pi$ being the update ``speed" and $v^{\pi}$ being bounded between 0 and 1.
+The MRD speed is thus greater than the TRD speed for a given scenario.
+Empirically, we observe that MRD converges faster than TRD, especially when the $q_a$'s are low and middle, as seen with any of the \cref{fig:stream_rl,fig:prallel_rl,fig:population}.
+Whereas, when the $q_a$'s are high, there is very little difference (as $v^{\pi} \approx 1$).
+By extension, this also implies that MCL (for small $\alpha$), P-MCL (for large $B$), and $R_{\text{wvoter}}$ (for large population) have convergence rates $\geq$ CL, P-CL, and $R_{\text{success}}$, respectively.
+However, to compare the convergence speeds of TRD and MRD across various reward scales, we revert the equations to their original form.